“Is Robotic Mitral Valve Repair Surgery Safe Compared to a Sternotomy?” asks Ken

 I received a great question from Ken.
 In his email, Ken writes, “Hi Adam – After being diagnosed with mitral valve prolapse in 1995, I now need surgery to fix the valve.
 During my research, I have come across robotic valve repair surgery.
 My question… Is this procedure safe compared to a sternotomy?””

-To answer Ken’s question, I recently met with Dr. T. Sloane Guy, MD the chief of cardiovascular surgery at Temple University Hospital.
+To answer Ken’s question, I recently met with Dr. T. Sloane Guy, MD, a heart surgeon at Weill Cornell Medicine in New York.
 The highlights of our conversation are provided in this video interview.
 (For the hearing impaired members of our community, I have provided a written transcript below.)

 I hope that helps you learn more about the safety, the benefits and the outcomes for robotic mitral valve repair techniques — in the hands of a very experienced surgeon.
 Many thanks to Dr. Sloane Guy for sharing his clinical experience and research with our community.